Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Human capability: Human studies reveal an upper bound of 32 concepts

-Existing concept-based explanations use as many concepts as are available within the probe dataset: NetDissect~\cite{bau2017netdissect} and Net2Vec~\cite{fong2018net2vec} use all 1197 concepts labelled within the Broden~\cite{bau2017netdissect} dataset; IBD~\cite{zhou2018ibd} uses all object and part labels within Broden with at least 10 examples (660 concepts), Concept Bottleneck~\cite{koh2020conceptbottleneck} uses all concepts that are predominantly present for at least 10 classes from CUB~\cite{WahCUB_200_2011} (112 concepts).
-However, can humans actually reason with these many concepts?
+Existing concept-based explanations use a large number of concepts: NetDissect~\cite{bau2017netdissect} and Net2Vec~\cite{fong2018net2vec} use all 1197 concepts labelled within the Broden~\cite{bau2017netdissect} dataset; IBD~\cite{zhou2018ibd} uses Broden object and art concepts with at least 10 examples (660 concepts); and Concept Bottleneck~\cite{koh2020conceptbottleneck} uses all concepts that are predominantly present for at least 10 classes from CUB~\cite{WahCUB_200_2011} (112 concepts).
+However, can people actually reason with these many concepts?

 In this section, we study this important yet overlooked aspect of concept-based explanations: \textit{explanation complexity} and how it relates to human capability and preference.
-Specifically, we investigate: (1) How long does it takes participants to reason with different number of concepts?
-(2) How well do participants recognize concepts?
-(3) How well do participants predict the model output for a new image using explanations?
-(4) How do participants trade off simplicity and correctness of concept-based explanations?
-To answer these questions, we design and conduct a human subject study which we introduce in Sec.~\ref{sec:human_studydesign}.
-Our key findings are highlighted in Sec.~\ref{sec:human_findings}.
+Specifically, we investigate: (1) How well do people recognize concepts in images?
+(2) How do the (concept recognition) task performance and time change as the number of concepts vary?
+(3) How well do people predict the model output for a new image using explanations?
+(4) How do people trade off simplicity and correctness of concept-based explanations?
+To answer these questions, we design and conduct a human study.
+We describe the study design in \cref{sec:human_studydesign} and report findings in \cref{sec:human_findings}.